Why Does Water Sometimes Taste Very Sweet, Like Packed With Sugar?

 This change in acidity can occur after vomiting, as the contents of the stomach are expelled and replaced with gastric acid.
 The increased acidity may enhance or distort certain tastes, such as making water taste sweet or altering its usual tastelessness.

-See also Roof Sheathing Nails Calculator
+See also Corn Seed Spacing Calculator

 It is important to note that individual experiences may vary due to factors such as overall health, medications taken, and personal sensitivities.
 Further research is needed to better understand how pH changes in the stomach specifically influence taste perception.